Jeimer Candelario Player Props: Nationals vs. Diamondbacks

 Jeimer Candelario At The Plate

-- Candelario is hitting .258 with 17 doubles, two triples, seven home runs and 20 walks.
+- Candelario has 17 doubles, two triples, seven home runs and 20 walks while hitting .253.

-- In 28.1% of his games this season, Candelario has had at least one RBI.
-He's picked up more than one in 17.5% and driven in three or more of his team's runs in two contests.
+- Candelario has had at least one RBI in 27.6% of his games this season (16 of 58), with more than one RBI 10 times (17.2%).
+He has also been responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.